Selling A House With Asbestos In Alaska What Homeowners Need To Know

 Do Realtors Have to Disclose Asbestos?

-Yes, in Alaska, sellers and their experts are required to disclose known hazards, including asbestos, on the state’s Residential Real Property Transfer Disclosure Statement.
+Yes, in Alaska, sellers and their agents are required to disclose known hazards, including asbestos, on the state’s Residential Real Property Transfer Disclosure Statement.
 Alaska law requires sellers to report known hazards like asbestos in a property, and failure to disclose these risks can lead to serious health consequences and legal liability.
-An expert who helps a seller knowingly conceal a material defect can share in that legal exposure.
+An agent who helps a seller knowingly conceal a material defect can share in that legal exposure.

 What Is the 3-5-7 Rule for Asbestos Sampling?